 Then we head back up the steps to the trail.

-And here is where we sloooow way down because the views are gorgeous and the water is crystal clear and an unbelievable shade of green.
+And here is where we sloooow way down because the views are gorgeous and the water is an unbelievable shade of green.

 Though it’s hard to look away from the water, I’m also keeping an eye on the trail because… Lady Slippers!